andimalfresh/VolunteerCalc/QUESTIONAIRE.md

 <!-- Tell us about a time you had to work one-on-one with someone to solve a problem.
 How did you
 solve it, what did you learn about working with someone that way? -->

 For our Project Galvanize Unity we had to create a full stack application in 3 days using Agile and Pair Programming processes.
 After planning our project with my team my teachers told me I couldn't write any of the back end of the project until the final day.
-This set up the opportunity to  work on pair programming the backend with Meredith Fontana who was not as adept at building databases as I was at that time.Iit was a great exercise in not only communication but explaining the fundamentals of using KNEX and POSTGRESQL. "navigating" the project and doing no "driving"/coding allowed me to solidify processes like migrations and routes due to verbally explaining out each step and the reasons behind the code which in turn made us both stronger developers.
+This set up the opportunity to  work on pair programming the backend with Meredith Fontana who was not as adept at building databases as I was at that time.

+It was a great exercise in not only communication but explaining the fundamentals of using KNEX and POSTGRESQL.
+"Navigating" the project and doing no "driving"/coding allowed me to solidify processes like migrations and routes due to verbally explaining out each step and the reasons behind the code which in turn made us both stronger developers.